HSLdevcom/jore4-tools/README.md

 CMD /bin/bash -c "source /tmp/read-secrets.sh && java -jar /.../xxx.jar"
 ```

+If the SKIP_SET_VARIABLE_SECRET_OVERRIDE environment variable is set, pre-exisiting values will not be overriden by secrets.

 ### download-docker-bundle.sh

 Downloads and extract the latest version of the docker bundle.
 It uses the `gh` github command line tool to retrieve the bundle from the releases.